What Are Some Jaw Exercises to Reduce TMJ Pain?

 Simple and Effective Jaw Exercises for TMJ Pain

-Below is a routine you can perform daily.
+Below is a routine of jaw exercises for TMJ pain that you can perform daily.
 Move slowly, breathe normally, and stop if anything causes sharp pain.
-Mild muscle fatigue or stretching sensations are normal.
+Mild muscle fatigue or gentle stretching sensations are normal.

 1. Relaxed Jaw Position